 The presenters demonstrated an attack against Outlook Web App (OWA) that was able to extract a CSRF token by making about 1120 requests to the server.
 It subsequently used the CSRF token to add a forwarding rule to forward all the user's incoming messages to the attacker.

 Over the years, Web browsers have changed the way they handle caching of HTTPS sessions.
 It used to be that many Web browsers refused to cache anything received over an HTTPS connection, but this is no longer the case in modern browsers.

 When presenting sensitive information, websites must send valid cache control headers to prevent Web browsers from writing that information out to disk.
 It turns out that many prominent websites do not do so: the presenter showed many such examples.
 For instance, pay statements from ADP (including social security numbers) and credit reports from Equifax (including account numbers) both found their way into the browsers' disk caches.

 To cover all browsers, the presenter recommended using the following cache control headers:

-is available, which visitors can use to test how their browser responds to various cache control headers.
+A demonstration page is available, which visitors can use to test how their browser responds to various cache control headers.